sd-xu/Compilers/README.md

 # Compilers
-A compiler written in C.
+A compiler for a small C-like language(C--) written in C.

 - 主要参考：https://github.com/Tyler-ytr/Compiler